hydratk/hydratk-lib-network/doc/rst/install/lib/network.rst

      PIP needs option --no-binary to run setup.py install.
      Otherwise it runs setup.py bdist_wheel.

   ..
-Use option --install-option="--profile=p1,p2" to install only Python dependent modules included
+Use PIP option --install-option="--profile=p1,p2" to install only Python dependent modules included
      in requested profiles.
 Offered profiles are basic, bridge, db, jms.
 Full profile is installed by default.
+     Not supported for easy_install because it doesn't provide custom options.

 Source
 ^^^^^^